PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 :class: note dropdown
 Single quotes denote a {term}`char type`.

-`Float` and `double` are both used for {term}`floating-point numbers` - "double" denoting double precision (twice as many bits equired for their reprentation in binary).
+`Float` and `double` are both used for {term}`floating-point numbers` - "double" denoting double precision (twice as many bits required for their representation in binary).

-Scientific notation is formated using a lower or upper case `e` between the significant and the index WITHOUT ANY SPACES!!
+Scientific notation is formatted using a lower or upper case `e` between the significant and the index WITHOUT ANY SPACES!!

 `int` is the keyword for the {term}`integer type`.